UtrechtUniversity/SWORDS-template/paper.md

 # Summary

-The SWORDS (Scan and revieW of Open Research Data and Software) project is a powerful, open-source framework designed to provide insight into an organization's open-source activities.
+SWORDS (Scan and revieW of Open Research Data and Software) project is an open-source framework designed to provide insight into an organization's open-source activities.
 This comprehensive tool offers a structured approach for organizations such as universities and research institutes to evaluate their contributions to the open-source community.
 The framework is divided into three core stages that can be executed independently:

 1. Finding user profiles associated with an organization.
    ![Phase 1](docs/Phase_1.png){width=50%}